 Now he can cut a triangle out of the business card to create the front and back ends of the weathervane.
 He can also trim the straw so it is 6 inches long.
 If the straw has a flexible end, make sure it’s the end that is cut.

-- Invite your child to carefully cut slits into both ends of the straw, about ½ inch deep horizontally, and slid the cut card onto each end.
+Invite your child to carefully cut slits into both ends of the straw, about half an inch deep horizontally, and slide the cut card onto each end.
 He can secure each of the ends with a small piece of clear tape.

-- To create the weathervane base, invite your child to fill the cut bottom of the liter plastic bottle with some sand, and firmly stick the pencil weathervane into the center of the sand.
+To create the weathervane base, invite your child to fill the cut bottom of the plastic bottle with some sand, and firmly stick the pencil weathervane into the center of the sand.

-- Now your child can place his weathervane in a windy spot and observe how it moves with the wind.
+Now your child can place his weathervane in a windy spot and observe how it moves with the wind.
 Invite your child to guess which direction the wind’s blowing, and then use a compass to check his guesses.
-He can even use a permanent marker to write the directions on the side of the plastic bottle!
+He can even use a permanent marker to write the directions on the side of the plastic bottle if he wants!